koichi055/quip-automation-amazon/README.md

 - Auto-detects the week number from the `Week` column

 ### Phase 2 — Intelligent Quip Comparison
-- Connects to the Quip API and fetches the spreadsheet HTML
+- Raws to the Quip API and fetches the spreadsheet HTML
 - Auto-identifies the correct weekly sheet (e.g. `Week 11 (2026)`) by matching the week from the CSV
 - Compares data using 3 logical rules:
   1. **New rows** — Job IDs in CSV but not in Quip → added to Excel for import